-1. State the three parts of the cell theory (All living things are made of cells; cells are the basic structure and function of living things; all cells come from pre-existing cells) and be able to apply each part to an example in nature (DOK 1, 4)
+- 1. State the three parts of the cell theory (All living things are made of cells; cells are the basic structure and function of living things; all cells come from pre-existing cells) and be able to apply each part to an example in nature (DOK 1, 4) - 2.
+List and arrange the cellular organization of living things (cells→tissues organs organ systems organism) (DOK 1) - 3.
+Make connections of diversity and specialization of cells to real-life examples (DOK 4)

-- 2. List and arrange the cellular organization of living things (cells→tissues→organs→organ systems→organism) (DOK 1) - 3.
-Make connections of diversity and specialization of cells to real-life examples (DOK 4) - 4.
-Differentiate between the variety of cells that exist in the 3 domains of life (DOK 3) - 5.
+- 4. Differentiate between the variety of cells that exist in the 3 domains of life (DOK 3) - 5.
 Compare and contrast prokaryotic and eukaryotic cells (DOK 2) - 6.
 List organelles found in eukaryotic cells (DOK 1) - 7.
 Classify structural features of eukaryotic cell organelle and relate the structural features with the organelle's function (DOK 2) - 8.
-Compare and contrast plant and animal cell organelle (DOK 2) - 9.
-Identify structure and function of components in the cell membrane (DOK 1) - 10.
-Distinguish between Active and Passive Transport (DOK 2) - 11.
-Apply knowledge of concentration gradients in order to explain the mechanisms by which materials move across the cell membrane (DOK 4) - 12.
-Recall the energy requirements that apply to different types of cell transport (DOK 1) - 13.
-Apply concepts learned in the cell unit when completing a formal written assessment (DOK 4)
+Describe the pathway, including relationship and function of each portion of the endomembrane system, used to generate, modify and distribute proteins in and out of the cell (DOK 3) - 9.
+Compare and contrast major features and organelles of plant and animal cells (DOK 2) - 10.
+Identify structure and function of components in the cell membrane (DOK 1) - 11.
+Predict the ability of a molecule to passively cross a cell membrane based on general features and types of bonds (DOK 4) - 12.
+Distinguish between Active and Passive Transport and describe examples of each (DOK 2) - 13.
+Apply knowledge of concentration gradients in order to explain the mechanisms by which materials move across the cell membrane (DOK 4) - 14.
+Recall the energy requirements that apply to different types of cell transport (DOK 1)